Using social media effectively is a critical part of promoting your independent school marketing campaigns…

 Other updates throughout the year leverage compelling visuals to get noticed.
 For instance, take a look at this post that received over 255 likes:

-All in all, their Facebook accounts boasts lots of engagement – something any school marketer would love to have when promoting a new campaign.
+All in all, their Facebook accounts boasts lots of engagement – something any school marketer would love to have when promoting a new digital marketing campaign.
 If Rossall School are reading this, we’d love to know how to promote your channels!

 To take a look at their content in more detail, use the following links: